Dale Dagger Surf Lodge • Operating in Nicaragua Since 2002 • Surfing Central America Since the 70's

 Come Surf Nicaragua with Us

 NicaSurf is the Original Nicaragua Surf Camp.
-We have a super comfy' beachfront surf lodge, two fully stocked boats anchored out front, and we're located in the heart of the best waves in Nicaragua.
+We have a super comfy' beachfront surf lodge, a fully stocked boat anchored out front, and we're located in the heart of the best waves in Nicaragua.
 With nearly 20 years under our belt here in Nicaland, you can be confident you're with the most experienced surf camp in Nicaragua.
 Buckle up, and let's get barreled!